MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-teradata-client.md

 ---

-# R Services™ Client Installation Guide for Teradata
+# R Server Client Installation Guide for Teradata

 ## Quick Overview

-Microsoft R Services for Teradata is an R-based analytical engine embedded in your Teradata data warehouse.
-Together with a Microsoft R Services client, it provides a comprehensive set of tools for interacting with the Teradata database and performing in-database analytics.
+Microsoft R Server for Teradata is an R-based analytical engine embedded in your Teradata data warehouse.
+Together with a Microsoft R Server client, it provides a comprehensive set of tools for interacting with the Teradata database and performing in-database analytics.
 This manual provides detailed instructions for configuring local workstations to submit jobs to run within your Teradata data warehouse.
-For installing Microsoft R Services for Teradata in the Teradata data warehouse, see the companion manual [*Microsoft R Services Server Installation Manual for Teradata*](rserver-install-teradata-client.md).
+For installing Microsoft R Server for Teradata in the Teradata data warehouse, see the companion manual [*Microsoft R Server Server Installation Manual for Teradata*](rserver-install-teradata-client.md).

 > [!NOTE]
-> Microsoft R Services for Teradata is required for running Microsoft R Services scalable analytics in-database.
-If you do not need to run your analytics in-database, but simply need to access Teradata data via Teradata Parallel Transport or ODBC, you do not need to install Microsoft R Services in your Teradata data warehouse.
+> Microsoft R Server for Teradata is required for running Microsoft R Server scalable analytics in-database.
+If you do not need to run your analytics in-database, but simply need to access Teradata data via Teradata Parallel Transport or ODBC, you do not need to install Microsoft R Server in your Teradata data warehouse.
 You will, however, need to configure your local workstations as described in this manual.

 ## System Requirements

-Microsoft R Services for Windows has the following system requirements:
+Microsoft R Server for Windows has the following system requirements:

 **Processor:** 64-bit processor with x86-compatible architecture (variously known as AMD64, Intel64, x86-64, IA-32e, EM64T, or x64 chips).
 Itanium-architecture chips (also known as IA-64) are not supported.
 Multiple-core chips are recommended.